๐Ÿ›๏ธ 5th Grade Colonial Day

 Throughout the day, students rotate through a variety of interactive Colonial-era stations in small groups called “families.”
-Each station introduces students to aspects of daily life in the late 18th century, including crafts, music, games, and other hands-on activities that make history engaging and memorable.
+Each station introduces students to aspects of daily life in the late 18th century, including crafts, music, games, and other hands-on activities designed to make history engaging and memorable.

 To help create an immersive Colonial experience, students, teachers, and volunteers are encouraged to dress in Colonial-era clothing (colonial garb) for the day.